jmeter-maven-plugin/jmeter-maven-plugin/README.md

 ### Reference JMX files

-This one should be simple enough, unless you don't know about JMeter.
-It can be a bit daunting and counterintuitive at first, but once you start to get the hang of it, it will be like second nature, and you will realize how powerful the tool can be.

-Once you create your JMeter tests, you'll want to copy them to : `<Project Dir>/src/test/jmeter`
+Once you have created your JMeter tests, you'll need to copy them to `<Project Dir>/src/test/jmeter`.
+By default this plugin will pick up all the .jmx files in that directory, to specify which tests should be run please see the project documentation.

 ### Run the tests

 	`mvn verify`

-All your tests should run in maven now!
+All your tests will run in maven!

 See the full documentation for information on how to configure the plugin.